Waterproofing Bathroom Walls: Know these Before Starting

 What is Bathroom Wall Waterproofing?

-Bathroom wall waterproofing is applying water impervious layer on the bathroom walls up to these heights: 6 feet (183 cm) height splash zones in the shower wall,3 feet (92 cm) height at the toilet wall, 2.5 feet (76 cm) height at the bathtub floor, and 4 feet (122 cm) height at the sink wall.
+A bathroom wall should be waterproof up to these heights: 6 feet (183 cm) height splash zones in the shower wall, 3 feet (92 cm) height at the toilet wall, 2.5 feet (76 cm) height at the bathtub floor, and 4 feet (122 cm) height at the sink wall.

 Bathroom waterproofing is a combined process of waterproofing the bathroom floor and the bathroom walls.